How to recognize a diamond on a ring?

 How to recognize a natural diamond from a synthetic diamond?

-Lesser-known but highly valuable gemstones
+Lesser-known, but highly valuable, gemstones

 Blue Diamond